Zenderg/hookah-db/docs/testing.md

 ## Testing Philosophy

 The project follows a comprehensive testing approach that prioritizes reliability and maintainability.
 Tests serve as living documentation and ensure that scraping logic remains accurate as the source website structure evolves.
+Given that the source website uses dynamic loading (infinite scroll/lazy loading), testing must verify the iterative data retrieval mechanisms.

 ## The Examples Directory